floblik/YouScrobbler/README.md

 Userscript for Firefox and Chrome for scrobbling to last.fm on YouTube

-Key Features:
+<h2>Key Features:</h2>

    Track information is retrived from the video title and must match the Last.fm database Manual and automatic scrobbling
    Edits of track information are saved in your browser storage

-Installation
+<h2>Installation</h2>
 Mozilla Firefox:

    Install the addon Greasemonkey (& restart Firefox for the addon to work) Download YouScrobbler by clicking on the download-button.
 A little Greasemonkey-window opens where you can install    YouScrobbler.

 Google Chrome:

   Install the addon Tampermonkey
   Download YouScrobbler by clicking on the download-button.
 A Tampermonkey-window opens where you can install         YouScrobbler.

-Features
+<h2>Features</h2>
 Scrobbling
 Videos get scrobbled at the point, you watched 50% of the video and automaticly only if the track is registered in the Last.fm database.
 Automatic Scrobbling